pyrjjvm/pyrjjvm/README.md

 ## About Me

-I’m a junior at the University of Houston passionate about turning data into insights and building AI solutions that tackle real-world challenges.
+I’m a Junior at the University of Houston passionate about turning data into insights and building AI solutions that tackle real-world challenges.
 My experience spans computer vision, machine learning, and data-driven decision making, both in projects and hackathons.

 ## 🚧 Currently Working On